 With all these conditions (except "Date of last order" and "Sales tracker turnover") you can use filters from other scopes to narrow down your search to the events (and so contacts) related to specific products, receipts, or abandoned carts.

 When defining conditions, use the dropdown lists to select from filters within each scope.
-You can do it for each line in the highlighted area.

 You can set each condition to match or exclude a specific filter or to match at least one of many filters.